ituch136/security_hardening/README.md

    ansible-playbook playbook.yml
    ```

+   Add `-K` if sudo on the target asks for a password.

 9. Run the playbook a second time.
 It should report `changed=0`.

 ### Case 2.
 Adding the role to an existing project